tshiran/drill-website/blog/_posts/2014-11-13-sql-on-mongodb.md

 1. Download [zips.json](http://media.mongodb.org/zips.json) and the [empinfo.json]({{ site.baseurl }}/static/{{ page.code }}/empinfo.json) dataset referenced at the end of blog.
 2. Import the zips.json and empinfo.json files into Mongo using the following command:
-{% highlight bash %}

        mongoimport --host localhost --db test --collection zips < zips.json mongoimport --host localhost --db employee --collection empinfo < empinfo.json
-{% endhighlight %}

 3. Issue the following queries either from sqlline (Drill’s shell) or from the Drill Web UI to get corresponding results from the Mongo collection.
    * To issue queries from the web UI, open the Drill web UI and go to Query tab.
    * To issue queries from sqlline, connect to sqlline using the following command:

-{% highlight bash %}<DRILLHOME>/bin/sqlline -u jdbc:drill:zk=zkhost:2181 -n admin -p admin{% endhighlight %}
+         <DRILLHOME>/bin/sqlline -u jdbc:drill:zk=zkhost:2181 -n admin -p admin

 4. Queries:
-{% highlight sql %}

        SELECT first_name, last_name, position_id
        FROM mongo.employee.`empinfo`
        WHERE employee_id = 1107 AND position_id = 17 AND last_name = 'Yonce';

        SELECT city, sum(pop)
        FROM mongo.test.`zips` zipcodes
        WHERE state IS NOT NULL GROUP BY city
        ORDER BY sum(pop) DESC LIMIT 1;
-{% endhighlight %}

 *Note*: If a field contains a mixture of different data types across different records, such as both int and decimal values, then queries fail unless `store.mongo.all_text_mode = true` and aggregations fail in that case.
 For more information refer to [DRILL-1475](https://issues.apache.org/jira/browse/DRILL-1475) and [DRILL-1460](https://issues.apache.org/jira/browse/DRILL-1460).